r-barnes/dggridR/README.md

 You want to do some spatial statistics, and it's going to involve binning.

-You *know* that using rectangular bins is wrong, wrong, wrong because they will require either:
+You *know* that using rectangular bins is wrong, wrong, wrong because they will require introducing space-distorting projections.

-- Introducing projections, which distort space
-- Using a lat-long grid, which gets narrower towards the poles

 What you want are bins of equal size, regardless of where they are on the globe.

 dggridR solves that problem.

-dggridR builds discrete global grids which partition the surface of the Earth into hexagonal, triangular, pentagonal, or square cells, **all of which are of equal size!**
+dggridR builds discrete global grids which partition the surface of the Earth into hexagonal, triangular, or diamond cells, **all of which have the same size.** (There are some caveats: see the vignettes.)

 You could do your analyses on a planet where Greenland is bigger than the United States (it's not) and Antarctica is the largest continent (it's really not):